 Weight-wise, it’s just under 3 ounces – 2.88 to be exact – so it’s not exactly the kind of thing that’s going to be weighing you down.
 It’s the sort of thing you can put in a day pack as much as a big old suitcase.
 It could even go in your pocket if you’re not too precious about stuff.
 Obviously, the waterproof housing adds some bulk and a little weight, but it’s still something that’s nicely transportable.

 No Akaso V50 Pro review would be complete with reeling off the handy accessories you get with your purchase.
 So what’s in the box?
 Let’s have a look (spoiler alert: there’s a lot)…

 As previously mentioned, you get about an hour and a half shooting time with each one – and, yes, that’s on the maximum 4K quality.
 So they’re not bad.
 The fact that you get two and don’t have to shell out for the second one is a major plus for us.

-Yes, for all your underwater needs, this all-important waterproof case won’t be leaking on you.
+Yes, for all your underwater needs, the all-important Akaso v50 Pro waterproof case won’t be leaking on you.
 Even if you’re not planning diving beneath the waves, it still means your camera stays dry in downpours.
 It even means added durability; dropping this housing won’t cause damage to the camera itself, for example.
 Probably the most crucial of all the Akaso V50 Pro accessories.